-Time Warner Cable has become one of the largest Internet service providers in the United States following several recent mergers with smaller Internet service providers.
+Time Warner Cable has become one of the largest Internet service providers in the United States.

-Now that the company is in talk of a third major merger, this time with AT&T, you are now even more likely to find yourself using a service on the Time Warner network.
+Now that the company has given the green light on a third major merger with AT&T, you are now even more likely to find yourself using a service on the Time Warner network.

 Whether you use TWC Ultimate, Spectrum Internet, Bright House, legacy Road Runner, or something entirely new, you are likely to be swindled into renting your networking equipment.